temporalio/cli/temporalcli/commandsmd/commands.md

 * `--query`, `-q` (string) -
   Start a batch reset to operate on Workflow Executions with given List Filter.
 * `--yes`, `-y` (bool) -
+  Override confirmation request before reset.
-  Don't ask for confirmation.
-(Note: Only allowed if --query is present).
+  Only allowed when `--query` is present.

 ### temporal workflow show: Show Event History for a Workflow Execution